Ashfaqur4988/react-ecommerce/README.md

 ADMIN PAGE RELOAD 'ROLE' issue: in protected admin file we have used role in short circuit, which was unable to load in this file the user in second part is changed to userInfo and the issue is resolved

+MULTIPLE CATEGORIES, BRANDS, AND OTHER FILTER: we need to make changes in backend as well as in the frontend from frontend we are sending the array of required filters but in backend we sending the last value of the selected check box in the productAPI, fetchProductByFilters we sending the last value of the filters, so we need to send the array not the last value of the array we need to remove the lastValue variable and in the queryString instead of lastValues we will place the categoryValues Go to backend to use the $in query